phpredis/phpredis/README.markdown

 ### lInsert
 -----
-Insert value in the list before or after the pivot value. the parameter options specify the position of the insert (before or after).
+_**Description**_: Insert value in the list before or after the pivot value. the parameter options specify the position of the insert (before or after).
 If the list didn't exists, or the pivot didn't exists, the value is not inserted.
 ##### *Parameters*
 *key*